catamphetamine/react-pages/README.md

 There's also an `isInstantBackAbleNavigation()` function (on client side) which tells if the currently ongoing navigation process is performed with `instantBack` option (for example, if `<Link instantBack/>` is clicked or `goto(location, { instantBack: true })` is called).
 It can be used in `componentWillUnmount()` to save the current page state for later restoring it if the user navigates "Back" instantly.
 </details>

-## `@preload()` indicator
+## `load` indicator

-Sometimes preloading a page can take some time so one may want to (and actually should) add some kind of a "spinner" to inform the user that the application isn't frozen and that the navigation process needs some more time to finish.
+Sometimes loading a page can take some time so one may want to (and actually should) add some kind of a "spinner" to inform the user that the application isn't frozen and that the navigation process needs some more time to finish.
 This can be achieved by adding the built-in `<Loading/>` component on a page:

 ```javascript
 import { Loading } from 'react-pages'